kreatolinux/.github/profile/README.md

 It is inspired from projects such as KISS Linux and Gentoo.

-Try it out with Docker! `docker run -it kreato/linux bash`
+# Try it out!
+One of the easiest ways to try Kreato Linux is by using Docker.

+Our images exist both in GitHub Packages and Docker Hub.
+You can pull from whatever you want.
+The result will be the same.

+Pull the image: `docker pull kreato/builder:latest` or `docker pull ghcr.io/kreatolinux/builder:latest` And run it: `docker run -it kreato/builder bash`

 # Get Started
 To compile a rootfs, you can use [nyaastrap v3](https://github.com/kreatolinux/nyaa3)